bolaft/bannerlord-retinues/README.md

 ## Features

 - tech tree
-- retinues (pre-fief)
 - change troop culture
 - tutorial on first game
-- no lower skills than parent
 - ability to customize regular troops unlocked after first fief
-- only retinues at first: upgraded from top tier troop of player culture
+- skills cost money
+- upgrading a troop requires GLOBAL XP EARNED by troops in battle
+- "acquire a fief to unlock" if no custom troop trees

 ## Refactor

-- store stocks & unlocks separately
+- persist unlock kills in persistence

 ## Fixes

-- fix persistence issue (switch to XML?)
 - fix hints not appearing on disabled buttons
+- store string ids so existing troops work